remance/Masendor/Readme.md

 2.9: equipment quality, unit card stat for equipment, another base stat rework

-Ver 0.3: More complex UI function (Event log, popup box)
+Ver 0.3: More complex UI function (Event log, popup box), also weather effect

 Ver 0.4: Game map, terrain and camera (Going to be somewhat difficult and long to implement)